top of page

 Subchapter V was designed for operating businesses that need restructuring, not liquidation.

-In many situations, a credible Chapter 11 strategy changes the tone of negotiations before a petition is ever filed.
+In many situations, a credible Chapter 11 strategy alters the tone of negotiations before a petition is ever filed.

 When lenders understand that: